tgen/MARS/README.md

 ## Required Software

 - Python 3.7.2 or later
-- Pandas 1.2.5 or later
+  - pandas 1.2.5 or later
+  - argparse
+  - scipy
+  - os
+  - sys
+  - gtfparse
+  - subprocess
+- R 3.6.1 or later
+  - ggplot2
+  - stringr
 - Subread 2.0.2 or later
-- R 3.6.1 or later
 - Samtools 1.9 or later (tested with 1.10)

+The build mode of the program has been tested with the Ensembl human GTF format.

+The input file (BAM, CRAM, SAM) should contain RNA data, where mapping adheres to the Tophat format (i.e. unique alignment = 255).
+The program as a whole has been tested with files aligned via STAR.

 ## Required Files
-Downloading the "RESOURCE_FILES" folder from this repository should ensure the user has all necessary files.
+Cloning this repository should ensure the user has all necessary files, which are included in the RESOURCE_FILES folder.
 Once RESOURCE_FILES is placed in a convenient directory, invoking the `-d` flag to the directory as follows should allow the user to run the MARS program as intended:
 `-d my/resource/path/RESOURCE_FILES`